- Year of Call

 Publications & Seminars

-Laura was interviewed by the BBC for a radio broadcast on the role of the Procurator Fiscal in the investigation of sudden deaths, and contributed to the training of Accident & Emergency doctors by giving seminars on the same subject.
+During her time in Crown Office, Laura spoke at numerous seminars on a range of topics, including the investigation of sudden, suspicious and unexpected deaths; supporting victims and next-of-kin from minority backgrounds; and international co-operation in cross-border criminal investigations.
+She was interviewed by the BBC for a radio broadcast on the role of the Fiscal in the investigation of sudden deaths, and contributed to the training of A&E doctors by giving talks on the same subject.

 NITA Certificate in Advanced Trial Advocacy